Zolang/Zolang/README.md

 Theoretically though, these (`.stencil`) specification files could make Zolang output any kind of text.
 Making the language a very useful code generation tool and a decent lightweight alternative to many cross-platform frameworks.

+<a name="IsNot"></a>
+### What Zolang is Not
+Zolang is not a general purpose programming language and probably won't have support for standard library functionalities in the forseeable future.
+This is because Zolang uses a templating language for compilation, which is not the expected usage of such a language, and becomes slow quite quickly, limiting the amount of code feasable for Zolang development.

 <a name="Docs"></a>
 ## Documentation